Kray-G/kilite/README.md

   * It is easy to hold the code as a library, like it's .bmir file.
     * Compiling separatedly, you can execute it all together later.
     * You can write the library by C language if you need, and use it as .bmir as it is.

+## TODO

+I will note the followings as I don't forget it.

+* [ ] Support almost all basic functionalities first.
+  * [ ] Main structures of source code.
+  * [ ] Class, module, function, inheritance, mix-in mechanism.
+  * [ ] Statements and Expressions.
+* [ ] Notes for a special specifications of the language.
+  * [ ] The last argument of function call could be outside arguments list if it's a block.
+  * [ ] Object element's direct assignment.
+  * [ ] 'Case-When' expression.

+Note that the `native` keyword will be no longer supported because this solution is always using a native-call compilation.